kimhan1113/Auto_youtubeVideo_download/README.md

 ## Check it before use it

-If you use it several times, you might be get IP ban from Youtube..
+If you are not adding time.sleep code, you might be get IP ban from Youtube..